 Turn on the friend’s Xbox One and connect to Xbox Live.

-Press the glowing Xbox logo on your controller twice to open the Xbox Guide.
+Press the glowing Xbox logo on the controller twice to open the Xbox Guide.

 Enter the Microsoft Account attached to your Xbox Live Gamertag.
 Do not choose the “Like Magic” option.
 You want to force the console to ask for your password every time that you log in.
 This will keep your account safe.

-Go to Home by pressing once on the Xbox logo on your controller.
-Look for the tile on the right side of your screen that has the GOLD logo on it.
-It’s always the third rectangle from the top.
+Look for the tile at the bottom of your screen that has the GOLD logo on it.
 Select it to be taken to the membership area.

 Once in the membership area, select the Share Gold on this Xbox button.